-The Myers-Briggs Type Indicator (MBTI) workshop equips NIH employees with a unique perspective to assist with personal tools for better self-management, communication, and relationship management.
+The Myers-Briggs Type Indicator (MBTI) workshop will equip you with personal tools for better self-management, communication, and relationship management.
 When you understand your Myers-Briggs type preferences, you can approach your own work in a manner that takes into account your tendencies for managing your time, solving problems, working with others, making decisions, absorbing and delivering information, and even responding to stress and conflict.
-Knowledge of type can help you handle adjusting to the culture of the place you work, participate on teams, and cope with change in the workplace.
-In preparation for the workshop, participants will be given an MBTI Step I assessment ahead of time to complete at least one week before the class scheduled date.

-- Exploration of the 4 dichotomies and 16 personality types
+- An overview of Jung's Personality Theory and MBTI and an exploration of the 4 dichotomies and 16 personality types.